Jean Segura Player Props: Marlins vs. Orioles

 Orioles Pitching Rankings

+- The 9.3 strikeouts per nine innings put together by the Orioles pitching staff ranks sixth in the league.

-- The Orioles have a 4.15 team ERA that ranks 16th among all MLB pitching staffs.
+- The Orioles have the 15th-ranked team ERA across all league pitching staffs (4.13).

-- Kremer (9-4) is going for his 10th win when he gets the starting nod for the Orioles in his 19th start of the season.
-He's put together a 4.78 ERA in 98 2/3 innings pitched, with 92 strikeouts.
+- Gibson looks for his 10th win when he gets the start for the Orioles, his 20th of the season.
+He is 9-6 with a 4.60 ERA and 89 strikeouts in 109 2/3 innings pitched.

-- His most recent appearance was on Wednesday, July 5 against the New York Yankees, when the righty tossed seven innings, surrendering one earned run while giving up four hits.
+- In his most recent appearance on Sunday, the right-hander tossed seven innings against the Minnesota Twins, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.